sihanchen01/cp3407/README.md

       * StoryLike/ImageLike: boolean value, null for no feedback; store as a boolean
       * SearchQuery: the user input that fed to OpenAI for content generation, store as a string
     * __TODO__:
-      * auth0 does not remember user logged in, see if there is fix for that
+      * ~~auth0 does not remember user logged in, see if there is fix for that~~
+        * DONE: in `main.jsx` file, change 'cacheLocation' from 'memory' to 'localstorage'
-      * Website is built with react, hence a Single-Page-Application(SPA).
-Since we are using react-router-dom for routing, all urls that are not Home url won't proper response to refresh.
+      * ~~Website is built with react, hence a Single-Page-Application(SPA).
+Since we are using react-router-dom for routing, all urls that are not Home url won't proper response to refresh.~~
+        * DONE: add `.htaccess` file to server, in 'htdoc' folder. use ['catch all'](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually) method to redirect traffic.
+      * Add like or dislike for story and image

     | ![search history](./image/search_history.png) |
     |:--:|